Jakub Holúbek

-Jakub Holúbek (born 12 January 1991) is a Slovak professional footballer who plays as a left-back for Slovak club AS Trenčín.
+Jakub Holúbek (born 12 January 1991) is a Slovak professional footballer who plays as a left-back for Slovak club Trenčianske Stankovce.

-Career
+Club career

+A youth player of AS Trenčín, Holúbek started his professional career playing club football for the senior side.
+He won the double in back to back seasons in 2014–15 and 2015–16 and scored 23 goals in 190 competitive appearances.
+In 2016 he moved to Žilina, where he played 73 games across all competitions and celebrated the league championship in the 2016–17 season.
+From 2019 to 2024, Holúbek played in Poland for Piast Gliwice.
+He returned to Trenčín after the 2023–24 season, signing a one-year contract with his former team.

+International career

-On 11 October 2016, Holúbek debuted for the Slovak senior squad against Slovenia, coming on as a substitute Dušan Švento during the 79th minute as a part of the 2018 FIFA World Cup qualification.
+On 11 October 2016, Holúbek made his debut for the Slovak senior squad against Slovenia, coming on as a substitute Dušan Švento during the 79th minute as a part of the 2018 FIFA World Cup qualification.
 He made his first start in the following match, a 3–0 victory against Scotland.